Richard Neal: 2018

+2020

 Holyoke mayor Alex Morse unsuccessfully challenged Neal in the 2020 Democratic primary election.
 In the 2020 election, Neal received the most PAC money of any candidate: $3.1 million out of his $4.9 million total raised.
+Neal was unopposed in the general election, winning a seventeenth term in the U.S. House.

+2022

+Neal ran for an eighteenth term and defeated Republican Dean Martilli in the general election, winning 61.4% of the vote.

+2024

+Neal ran for a nineteenth term and defeated independent candidate Nadia Milleron in the general election, winning 62.4% of the vote.

+Electoral history

 Tenure

 Neal has a generally liberal political record.
 He was given a 100 percent "Liberal Quotient" by Americans for Democratic Action (ADA) for his 2008 voting record, and the organization named him one of the year's "ADA Heroes".
 He was given an 8.19 percent "Lifetime Rating" by the American Conservative Union (ACU) based on his votes from 1989 to 2009.
 In the 110th United States Congress Neal voted with the Democratic Party leadership on 98.9 percent of bills; in the 111th United States Congress, Neal voted with the Democratic party leadership 95% of the time.

+Neal voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Neal served as a member of the House Democratic Steering Committee in the 105th Congress and was an at-large whip for the House Democrats.
 He is a co-chair of the New England Congressional Caucus, a group aiming to advance the regional interests of New England.